antonyxsik/LatticeVision/README.md

 ## Reproducing our results.

 ### Data Generation
-- In order to reproduce our results, one must first generate the data.
+In order to reproduce our results, one must first generate the data:
 - To generate synthetic training/testing data for the I2I networks, one must simply run `R_scripts/i2i_datagen.R`.
 Instructions:
   1. Open the file in RStudio.
   2. Set the working directory to be that of the source file location (see the "Important" note in the file).
-  3. Choose the total size of the dataset and the chunk size that it will be created in.
+  3. Choose the total size of the dataset and the chunk size that it will be created in (directly below the "Important" note).
-  4. Run the entire file.
+  4. Run the script (Ctrl+A,Ctrl+Enter).
 - To do the same for the CNNs, one repeats the same process as above with `R_scripts/cnn_datagen.R`.

 ### Train Models and Test on Synthetic Data